nus-cs2103-AY2425S1/tp/README.md

 For the detailed documentation of this project, see the **[SupplyCentral Product Website](https://ay2425s1-cs2103-f10-1.github.io/tp/)**.

 ### Acknowledgements
-* This project is a **part of the se-education.org** initiative.
-If you would like to contribute code to this project, see [se-education.org](https://se-education.org/#contributing-to-se-edu) for more info.
 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).